 WebsiteClick here to visit Design Museum's website.

 Design Museum has not told us if you can bring a picnic.

 The Design Museum 224-238 Kensington High Street London W8 6AG

 Yes, Design Museum is wheelchair friendly and has accessible toilets.

-Design Museum has not told us if they are fully pushchair friendly.
+No, Design Museum have stated they are not pushchair friendly.